idevgames/uDevGames.com/README.md

 This is the code that runs uDevGames.com, a contest website run by the iDevGames community.

+**ARCHIVAL**

+This project is Archived.
+While we are proud to have a history of self-hosting game jams and contests at uDevGames.com, compared to the sophistication of other free resources it's really not worthwhile to continue to in-house this facility.
+This repository remains up and available as a historical curiosity, but it isn't being actively developed or updated.

 ## Developing

 To work on this site you need Rust, NodeJS, and a Github OAuth application.